-If you have difficulty accessing the information in this document because of disability, please contact srohan@nordheimisd.org, 361.938.5211.
+If you have difficulty accessing the information in this document because of disability, please contact Jennifer Wagner, jwagner@nordheimisd.org, 361.938.5211.

 Purpose

 The Student Code of Conduct ("Code") is the district's response to the requirements of Chapter 37 of the Texas Education Code.